JustinValet/ApiGitHub_Connector/README.md

 </p>

-* Use methods for extracting the number of files of the pandas repository
+* Use a method for extracting the number of files of the pandas repository

 ```
 # This method extract recursively the number of files